TechForPalestine/palestine-datasets/docs/decap-cms-setup.md

 | `ext_injured_cum` | `ext_injured` | delta |
 | `killed_children_cum`, `killed_women_cum`, `massacres_cum`, `civdef_killed_cum`, `med_killed_cum`, `press_killed_cum` | corresponding `ext_*_cum` | carried forward |

+West Bank flash reports sometimes give an incremental figure (since the prior report) instead of a fresh cumulative.
+Contributors can enter either; when a cumulative is left blank, it's resolved as the prior reported cumulative plus the incremental (`killed`, `killed_children`, `injured`, `injured_children`, `settler_attacks` → their `*_cum` counterparts) before the carry-forward timeline is built.
+See `westBankIncrementalRules` and `applyIncrementalToCumulative` in `scripts/data/common/casualties-daily/`.

 Any value that is already present is respected as-is: backfilled history keeps its exact `ext_` values (which embed prior editorial gap-filling), and an editor can override a calculated value when needed.
 Only blank fields are filled, so